 “I asked her that once and she didn’t know what she wanted.”

-Mary picked up a pebble and threw it a few feet in front of them.
+Mari picked up a pebble and threw it a few feet in front of them.
 “Oh, that can’t be true!
 We all know what we want but we’re usually just too afraid to say it.”
-Mary nudged even closer to him, almost with her mouth to Patrick’s ear.
+Mari nudged even closer to him, almost with her mouth to Patrick’s ear.
 “If she knew you were here and couldn’t be here herself and needed to you to do something for her, what would it be?”

-Patrick thought about what Mary was saying to her and his memories came down to how he watched Rei die.
+Patrick thought about what Mari was saying to her and his memories came down to how he watched Rei die.
 He remembered the video in the interrogation room and how the glowing, snake-like 16th Angel had taken control over Unit 00 and then used it to launch attacks on Shinji’s Unit 01.
 Rei had imploded the EVA to save him at the cost of her own life.
 He knew from before that it wasn’t the first time she had sacrificed herself for him, either.

 Rei was a guardian angel, he realized, and it was Shinji that she was guarding.
 Now she was gone, but Shinji was still here and all alone.